4DGB/4dgb-readthedocs/docs/workflow/minimalexample.rst

 Progressively Adding Information
 --------------------------------

-Once the simulation has run, you can view the datasets.
-Then you can progressively add more data, run the workflow, and that will be added without re-running the simulation.
+After the simulation has run, it's useful to add more information, such as tracks, annotations and other parameters.
+Adding this information and re-running the workflow will **not** cause it to re-run the simulation.
+Instead, it adds the information to the rest of the workflow, so that the new data can be viewed in the browser.

 For example, to add a track to the project, you can add the following to the ``project.yaml``.

 .. code-block::